jdmichaud/snippets/README.md

-# Tabs and NgInclude
+# snippets

-Demonstrate how to use links and the ngInclude directive to implement few simple tab pages.
+This repo contains a collection of snippets and mini-project to demonstrate the use of various technics and technologies in various languages and environments.